ebi-pf-team/interproscan6/README.md

 SignalP 6.0 supports two modes: a slow one that uses the full model, and a fast one that uses a distilled version of the full mode.
 InterProScan suppports both, but only one at a time.
 The fast mode is recommended for most users.

-You need a license for each of these mode:
+You need a license for each of these models:

 * download the distilled model: [fast](https://services.healthtech.dtu.dk/cgi-bin/sw_request?software=signalp&version=6.0&packageversion=6.0h&platform=fast)
 * download the full model: [slow_sequential](https://services.healthtech.dtu.dk/cgi-bin/sw_request?software=signalp&version=6.0&packageversion=6.0h&platform=slow_sequential)